alchemycodelab/work-with-us/README.md

 ## Lab Time

-We would look for you to spend around two hours with our classes during lab time (this can be done same day as "Guest Lecture" if yo like).
+We would look for you to spend 1-2 hours with our classes during lab time (this can be done same day as "Guest Lecture" if yo like).
 This entails working in the ta station, asking students prompting questions, and working directly with students who need help.
-_We will compensate you with a $150 Powell's Gift Card for your time._
+_We will compensate you with a $75-$150 Gift Card for your time._

 ### Why?